evandozier/evandozier.github.io/_posts/2023-07-09-Marantz-2385-Rebuild.md

 ![]({{ site.baseurl }}/images/hifi/original/amp-2385-4.jpg)

 ## Testing:
-Since the Marantz 2385 has pre-out and amp-in connections, I tested the amp separate from the preamp+amp to compare the performance of the amp separate from the preamp
+Since the Marantz 2385 has pre-out and amp-in connections, I tested the amp separate from the preamp+amp to compare the performance of the amp versus the preamp

 ### Max Power